concord-consortium/littlechef-servers/README.md

 Separate out the couchdb from package installation code into its own recipe, look around for other couch cookbooks to see if anyone wants this as an option.

+Make base image that contains the parts that are common when spinning up a new instance or testing code.
+This ought to
+contain:

+- chef-solo
+- ruby 1.9.3
+- apache
+- passenger
+- git